hubertwwong/xbrlfetcher/readme.md

 ## TODO

+Probably need a way to display errors.
+1. ID the class of errors.
+2. Add some meaningful error messages.

+probably a way to specify args for to run each command.
+- like a command for the grabbing the index.
+- one to grab the xbrl files.

+env not working when running the jar directly.

+docker-compose not reading the idx.
+- seems to be something with my setup of compose.
+- hardcoding a file allows the parse to happen.
+- basically the index files are invalid...

 some error checking for fetch

 xbrl index decompression and parsing....
+FIXED.
+BASICALLY YOU NEED TO DECLARE THEM in the docker-compose file.

 docker env not working. fix it.
+Not sure why this is broken.
+I have other docker projects that have this working.

 bounds checking on functions

-grab the actual xbrl files
+grab the actual xbrl files (rough version is working)

 unit testing